19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 4/Mark and Recall.md

 | Range    | Self                                                                  |
 | Domains  | [Air](../../Spell%20Domains/Air.md)                                   |

-You can spend one day to "mark" a location, enchanting it as your "homebase" for the duration.
+You can spend one day to *Mark* a location, enchanting it as your *Anchor* for the duration.

-At a later point, you can use an [Action](../../../../Game%20Procedures/Core%20Procedures/Action.md) "recall" to teleport yourself to that place.
-Doing so breaks the mark, the ritual must be redone before you can use this again.
+At a later point, you can use an [Action](../../../../Game%20Procedures/Core%20Procedures/Action.md) *Recall* to teleport yourself to your *Anchor*.
+Doing so breaks the *Mark* and this spell ends.

-*A homebase should be specified to be at most a 15 foot [Aura](../../Areas%20of%20Effect/Aura.md)*
+*An Anchor should be specified to be at most a 15 foot [Aura](../../Areas%20of%20Effect/Aura.md)*.

 ---
-*Upcast: You can teleport willing creatures within 30 feet at 5th level.*
+*Upcast: You can teleport any willing creatures within 30 feet at 5th level.*